tazama-lf/docs/Product/configuration-management.md

 ### The configuration object - parameters

-A rule processor’s parameters are used to define how a rule processor will operate to evaluate the incoming message.
+A rule processor's parameters are used to define how a rule processor will operate to evaluate the incoming message.
 The requirement for the parameters are coded into the rule processor and must be provided in the configuration for the rule processor to deliver a successful outcome.
 If any of the required parameters are missing, the rule processor will still deliver a result, but it will be a default error outcome.
 Parameters are given descriptive names to assist the operator in specifying them correctly.
 Parameters often differ from one rule to the next, but typically define thresholds and time-frames for the historical queries that are executed inside a rule processor.
 Some notable examples:

 | **Parameter** | **Description** |
 | --- | --- |